-Sharon Olds is the author of eleven volumes of poetry.
+Sharon Olds is the author of thirteen volumes of poetry.
 Her poetry, says Michael Ondaatje, is “pure fire in the hands,” and David Leavitt in the Voice Literary Supplement describes her work as “remarkable for its candor, its eroticism, and its power to move.”
 With sensuality, humor, sprung rhythm, and remarkable imagery, she expresses truths about domestic and political violence, sexuality, family relationships, love, and the body.
 Often compared to “confessional” poets, she has been much praised for the courage, emotional power, and extraordinary physicality of her work.
 A reviewer for The New York Times hailed her poetry for its vision: “Like Whitman, Ms. Olds sings the body in celebration of a power stronger than political oppression.”

 Sharon Olds lives in New York City.